 “The Director of Planning does not deem artificial turf to have fully permeable Characteristics”

-Essentially, one or more highly ranked people within the COV do not like Artificial grass, so they tried to make up an excuse to justify a new bylaw against it.
+Essentially, one or more highly ranked people within the COV do not like Artificial grass, so they tried to make up a BS excuse to justify a new bylaw against it.
 What they mean by “not fully permeable” is that it does not drain properly, which is completely false.
 All turf products meant for landscapes are manufactured with drainage holes in the backing so that water can flow freely through the turf.
 I have a whole article here on how artificial turf drains, however the important part is that a proper drainage base has been constructed underneath.
 Once this is in place, artificial grass actually drains at a significantly faster rate than a natural lawn, as perfectly demonstrated here by Bella Turf: https://www.youtube.com/watch?v=oKvyQDyc6xI&t=126s

 After many attempted calls to the COV, I finally got a hold of someone to ask some questions about this vague bylaw.
 They told me the following: